Kristina01111000/Drws_site/README.md

 - On the quiz page emphasize joining growingholistically in the big box
 - Look at dr walsdorf.com for edits
 - Change the front page to as shown as in the picture remove the columns -> make a copy first
-- Edit the picture to say “Click here to access Dr. Ws patreon site”
+- Edit the picture to say “Click here to access Dr. Ws patreon site” -> add the text and send it to him
 - Fix the footer image -> need a new footer image that is a lot bigger